-But having seen the darker side of severe depression, I also know that a messy room, a messy appearance, incomplete chores, and poor grades, don’t really matter when your child wants to die.
+But having seen the dark side of severe depression, I also know that a messy room, a messy appearance, incomplete chores, and poor grades, don’t really matter when your child wants to die.
 So, if my ultimate goal is to get my kids to get help, I try to build as many bridges as possible, rather than blow things up day after day.

-4. Given them helpful resources
+4. Give them helpful resources

 In this post I wrote about three things you could do to build a bit of a safety net for your kids’ mental health: Tell your teenager you’d gladly get them help if they wanted it; plan for challenging experiences in your teen’s life; and teach them how to help their friends who may have mental health challenges.

-- Big White Wall is an online platform for teenagers to get peer to peer support.
+- Big White Wall is an online platform for teenagers to get peer-to-peer support.
 It’s anonymous and offers 24-hour support, 7 days a week with clinically managed forums.
 Kids must be 16 years old to register.

 - Wellness and Emotional Support for Youth Online offers free online counselling for Ontario-based kids ages 13 – 24.
 There are no fees, which means your teenager can access a professional counsellor without your involvement, which may be exactly what they want.